VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 *Basically, `AddTo` has a list of offsets and how many times it has to add the value at the source to it.
 The complexity is linear in the length of the list.

+Since the stack implementations, those operations can be replaced with easier/more robust code with almost the same time complexity.
 * Copying: while there is no pattern recognition for copying, there is an easier way to do it:
 ```$xslt
 This function is very useful wen called on a separate array